isabelcachola/isabelcachola.github.io/_pages/about.md

 Previously I was a Pre-Doctoral Young Investigator at the Allen Institute for AI on the Semantic Scholar team, advised by Prof. Dan Weld.
 I am originally from Texas and completed my B.S. in Mathematics at the University of Texas at Austin in 2019, advised by Prof. Jessy Li and Prof. Greg Durrett.

 My research interests are in Natural Language Processing.
 In particular, I am interested in text generation, summarization, language modeling, natural language understanding, and computational social science.
-In my free time, I enjoy powerlifting, baking, and spending time with my dog.
+In my free time, I enjoy crochet, baking, diving, and spending time with my dog.

 [Here](https://translate.google.com/?sl=es&tl=en&text=Cachola&op=translate){: target="_blank"} is how to pronounce my last name.
 (Click the listen button on the left side).